gremarsl/bakery-sales-prediction/README.md

 4. Push to the Branch (`git push origin feature/Feature`)

 ## LICENCE
-Standard Github license.
+GNU GENERAL PUBLIC LICENSE.
 Feel free to view and fork this project for personal use.

 ## GET IN CONTACT
 Github - [gremarsl](https://github.com/gremarsl)\